zoe-zhouzhou/gliaswap-docs/docs/contract/cell.md

 }
 ```

-**Filed description :**
+**Filed description :** （total size: 186 bytes)

-- capacity: The size is 8 bytes.
+- `capacity`  (size: 8 bytes)

-- data: The size is 16 bytes.
+- `data`(size: 16 bytes) : The amount of sUDT in liquidity pool.

-- type script: The size is 65 bytes.
+- `type script` (size: 65 bytes) : sUDT type.

-- lock script: The size is 97 bytes.
+- `lock script` (size: 97 bytes): Info lock.

 ## sUDT Cell

 There are two kinds of sUDT involved in transactions.
-One is as `asset sudt` in liquidity pool portfolio.
+One is as `asset sudt` in liquidity pool asset portfolio.
 The other is  `liquidity sudt` used in liquidity operations.
-As shown below, both are common  types of sUDT .
+As shown below, both are common  types of sUDT.

 ```
 {